apache/spark/CONTRIBUTING.md

 Before you submit a pull request from your forked repo, check that it meets these guidelines:

 1. The pull request should include tests, either as doctests, unit tests, or both.
 The airflow repo uses [Travis CI](https://travis-ci.org/apache/incubator-airflow) to run the tests and [codecov](https://codecov.io/gh/apache/incubator-airflow) to track coverage.
-You can set up both for free on your fork.
+You can set up both for free on your fork (see the "Testing on Travis CI" section below).
 It will help you making sure you do not break the build with your PR and that you help increase coverage.
 1. Please [rebase your fork](http://stackoverflow.com/a/7244456/1110993), squash commits, and resolve all conflicts.
 1. Every pull request should have an associated [JIRA](https://issues.apache.org/jira/browse/AIRFLOW/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel).
 The JIRA link should also be contained in the PR description.
 1. Preface your commit's subject & PR's title with **[AIRFLOW-XXX]** where *XXX* is the JIRA number.
 We compose release notes (i.e. for Airflow releases) from all commit titles in a release.
 By placing the JIRA number in the commit title and hence in the release notes, Airflow users can look into JIRA and Github PRs for more details about a particular change.